 Weigh out approximately 5.0 grams of sodium bicarbonate.

 Gradually add the sodium bicarbonate to your container of formalin.
 In general, one gram of bicarbonate will buffer about one liter of formalin, but it is necessary to check the pH of the buffered solution, as individual batches of formalin may vary in pH.
 Close the container and shake vigorously after each addition.
 Check the pH at each interval until reaching a pH between 7.5-8.0 S.U.
-The sodium bicarbonate may not all dissolve into the formaldehyde, as this is a supersaturated solution.
+The sodium bicarbonate may not all dissolve into the formalin, as this is a supersaturated solution.

 Transfer solution to smaller containers for field and laboratory use.

-Lugol’s Solution
+Lugol’s Solution (e.g., for phytoplankton samples)

 Equipment and Supplies